frc-862/PitCartManager/README.md

 <br/>...

 ## Future Plans
-- [x] Pit Shift replacing ready checklist
-- [x] stream button turning orange when "powering" up
-- [x] gray out match button when reached a limit
-- [x] different shift set for qual/playoffs
-- [x] pull git button: maybe show a dialogue if there is an update available showing diff and have button for accept&restart, or reject
-- [x] disable match buttons when data is undefined
-- [x] combine config overlays
-- [x] maybe change letters in secret password to icons to mirror pit lock
-- [x] fix padding with first box (its fat af)
-- [x] highlight match gap in orange when is 3 or less
 - [ ] add status on outer screen when locked
 - [ ] View of current stats of comp including OPR's and current RPs (have current team at top with rankings shown)
 - [ ] improve changing the comp code (maybe select from a preset loaded by json or smth?)